 Full of zinc, B vitamins, and protein, nuts provide the vitamins, minerals and essential compounds necessary to create testosterone.
 Look specifically for almonds, Brazil nuts, cashews, walnuts, pecans and peanuts.

-This herb contains two substances, allicin and quercitin, which studies have found inhibit cortisol metabolism.
+This herb contains two substances, allicin and quercetin, which studies have found inhibit cortisol metabolism.
 Cortisol is often called the stress hormone and in excess can slow or stop reproductive function.
-Allicin and quercitin reduce the impact of cortisol, so the body can continue producing testosterone.
+Allicin and quercetin reduce the impact of cortisol, so the body can continue producing testosterone.

 Omega-3 fatty acids and protein both support testosterone levels, but that’s not how it made this list!
 Salmon has the highest levels of vitamin D than any other fish.
 And the male reproductive system requires vitamin D for health and proper function.
 Researchers have observed a significant increase in testosterone levels in men supplementing with vitamin D compared to those who did not.
 So in addition to the protein and necessary fatty acids, salmon offers a healthy alternative proven to support testosterone levels.